 In the conduct of the operation of its businesses, the Company generally benefits from various patents, licences and proprietary technologies, which, although collectively important in the day-to-day operations of such businesses, are not individually material to the prospects or profitability of the Company as a whole.
 Most of the Company's manufacturing equipment is purchased off-the-shelf and is available to its competitors.
-However, most of the manufacturing equipment has become increasingly sophisticated and expensive, which may limit the ability of smaller competitors in the market to maintain their positions.
+However, some of the manufacturing equipment has become increasingly sophisticated and expensive, which may limit the ability of smaller competitors in the market to maintain their positions.
 However, management believes that it is the Company's manufacturing know-how, structured operating systems and trained employees that establish a meaningful barrier-to-entry for its businesses.

 Over the many years that the Company has operated its businesses, it has developed an employee talent pool that has a significant specialized skill and knowledge base.
-Since the machinery in use for all the businesses is generally off-the-shelf, the Company's key asset is employee know-how from a trade (printers, machinists, etc.), technical (e.g. laboratory analysts) and business process perspective.
+Since the machinery in use for all the businesses is generally off-the-shelf, the Company's key asset is employee know-how from a trade skill (press operators, graphic designers, industrial engineers, etc.), technical (for example chemical or software engineers) and business process perspective.
 Most of the Company's value-added techniques to produce products are not patented but reside in the skill set of the employee base.